aisrael/cql/README.md

 CQL is a SQL toolkit for Crystal, inspired by Ruby's [Sequel](https://github.com/jeremyevans/sequel) and Java's [jOOQ](https://www.jooq.org).

+NOTE: Currently only supports PostgreSQL, mainly.
+See #1

 ## Installation

 Add this to your application's `shard.yml`: